joaovicmendes/joaovicmendes.xyz/content/posts/stuff-2023.md

 I also want to learn a build system.
 Probably Basel, to use some of what I've learned in my job.
 Understanding gRPC more deeply would also be very cool.
 I would like to learn either some iOS development or React Native.
 I'm not promising to dive deep into any of these, but I might do an API using Go + gRPC + Bazel (maybe add a mobile client to it).

-Thats all I had to say (or had the motivation to write) about the previous year.
+That's all I had to say (or had the motivation to write) about the previous year.
 Thanks for taking the time to read this!